Where to Set Up a Foundation for an ICO (a comparative analysis)

 Switzerland may be the highest reputable, but the the fact that it may be considered a taxable entity, its securities framework and recent statements from FINMA, its costs and tedious procedures to set up and maintain, do not play in its favor.

-Singapore is also high-reputable jurisdiction and may be one of the best jurisdictions to bank, and although recent statements of MAS are not much encouraging there is no precedent of MAS taking punitive action against a token project.
+Singapore is also high-reputable jurisdiction, and although recent statements of MAS are not much encouraging there is no precedent of MAS taking punitive action against a token project.

 However, a company limited by guarantee may be considered as a taxable entity and its regulatory sandbox is limited to financial services activities.

 Regulatory bodies are closely monitoring ICOs, and care must be taken to not break any of the existing laws.
-At Flag Theory, we provide ICO consulting including tax and legal structuring to remain compliant.
+At Flag Theory, we provide ICO consulting including legal structuring through our network of top-notch legal advisors to remain compliant.

-We invite you to apply for a free 30-minute consultation call to understand your situation and goals, and explore suitable options according to your specific circumstances.
+We invite you to learn more about our ICO Legal Structuring & Banking Solutions and have a call to understand your situation and goals, and explore suitable options according to your specific circumstances.